sliaskonis/ECE180-High-Performance-Computing/README.md

 ## Assignments

-1. **Assignment 1: Introduction to Parallel Programming**
+1. **Assignment 1: Code optimizations on Sobel filter**
-    - Implemented parallel algorithms using OpenMP.
+    - Implement code optimization techniques to enhance the performance of the Sobel filter, focusing on methods like: loop interchange, loop unrolling, function inlining, etc.
+    - Use compiler optimizations to further improve the code performance (e.g register allocation, restrict pointer declarations)
+    - Code profiling and analysis

 2. **Assignment 2: Message Passing with MPI**
     - Explored communication between distributed systems using MPI.